-Indonesia, one of the world’s largest timber exporters, has become the first country to issue FLEGT (Forest, Law, Enforcement, Governance and Trade) licenses.
+Indonesia, one of the world’s largest timber exporters, has become the first country to issue FLEGT (Forest, Law, Enforcement, Governance and Trade) licences.
 This marks a significant step in the fight towards preventing trade in illegally harvested timber and timber products.

 Emily Unwin, Head of ClientEarth’s Climate and Forests Programme, said:

 “This is a major step forward.
-By agreeing to issue FLEGT licenses to all timber product exports, not just those going to the EU, Indonesia has committed to improving forest governance in a significant way.
+By agreeing to issue FLEGT licences to all timber product exports, not just those going to the EU, Indonesia has committed to improving forest governance in a significant way.
 The scheme should help preserve forests, protect community rights and ensure illegal timber harvesting is prevented.

-“As the first country to reach this stage of a voluntary partnership agreement, Indonesian FLEGT licensed timber will be welcomed by the EU – but it will obviously, rightly, come under scrutiny.”
+“As the first country to reach this stage of a Voluntary Partnership Agreement, Indonesian FLEGT licensed timber will be welcomed by the EU – but it will obviously, rightly, come under scrutiny.”

 Attention will now turn from the creation of the FLEGT licensing system (which in Indonesia is called the SVLK) to how it actually works.
 All eyes will be on how well the government meets ongoing commitments to make relevant information public, maintains improvements to forest governance reforms, and how the FLEGT licensing system responds to questions that are raised about timber legality.

 The SVLK has a built-in role for Indonesian civil society to monitor the operation of the system, and to file complaints if problems are detected.
 Civil society’s use of this oversight role, and the response of the licensing system to complaints raised, will be key to the SVLK’s increasing credibility.

 On the EU side, the focus will now turn to how well EU Member States oversee the arrival of timber products from Indonesia to ensure that valid FLEGT licences are in place.